TechForFutureBarcelona/GlobalClimateStrike/README.md

 - [Port Vell](https://act.350.org/event/globalclimatestrike/18202) starting at 12:00
 - [Jardinets de Gràcia](https://m.facebook.com/story.php?story_fbid=492776877953307&id=394650514432611) starting at 18:00

+## Are there any rules?

+- This will be a peaceful non-violent protest to show our support for the school strike movement.

 ## How can I get involved?

 - Follow [@TechForFutureBCN](https://twitter.com/tech4futurebcn) on Twitter for updates.